Micro-Academy Enrollment + Membership

 Founding Families Tuition:

 The founding families (those who enroll in the micro-academy by September 2020) will play a key role in establishing The Hub’s culture.
-Because we’re embarking on a new adventure together, we can also expect to encounter a few bumps, especially in the early going.
-Your feedback will be of paramount importance, because it will help us to tweak things and create what we hope will be a great experience all around.
+We’re embarking on a new adventure together, and your feedback will help us to refine the details and create what we hope will be a great experience all around.
 In recognition of all this, the suggested tuition for the founding families is as follows:

 Sibling discount: 10%